Cannabis in Florida: CBD oil legalized (2014)

-On June 16, 2014, Gov. Rick Scott signed into law Senate Bill 1030 – the "Compassionate Medical Cannabis Act" – to allow the use of low-THC, high-CBD cannabis oil produced from the strain of cannabis known as Charlotte's Web.
+On June 16, 2014, Governor Rick Scott signed into law Senate Bill 1030 – the "Compassionate Medical Cannabis Act" – to allow the use of low-THC, high-CBD cannabis oil produced from the strain of cannabis known as Charlotte's Web.
 Qualifying conditions allowed under the bill were epilepsy, cancer, and amyotrophic lateral sclerosis.
 It passed the House 111–7 and Senate 30–9.

-Failed medical cannabis initiative (2014)
+Failed Amendment 2 initiative (2014)

 In 2013, supporters of a constitutional amendment to legalize medical cannabis began collecting signature to place the issue on the 2014 ballot.
 The group United for Care turned in 745,613 of the required 683,149 signatures, and on January 27, 2014, the Supreme Court of Florida ruled 4-3 that the initiative had successfully qualified.
 Appearing on the ballot as Amendment 2, the initiative ultimately failed with 57.6% of the vote (this was short of the 60% supermajority required for constitutional amendments in Florida).
 Contributing to its defeat was casino magnate Sheldon Adelson, who donated $5.5 million to the initiative's opposition campaign.
 The main sponsor in support of the initiative was attorney John Morgan, who spent close to $4 million.

 Right to Try Act expanded (2016)

-House Bill 307 was signed into law by Gov. Scott on March 25, 2016, to expand the state's Right to Try Act to allow terminally ill patients to use cannabis.
+House Bill 307 was signed into law by Governor Scott on March 25, 2016, to expand the state's Right to Try Act to allow terminally ill patients to use cannabis.
 The bill also sought to address problems that had arisen with the implementation of the state's CBD law that was approved in 2014.
 House Bill 307 passed the House 99–16 and the Senate 28–11.